-I love hashtags.
-It's no secret.
 Hashtags allow you to group your posts and take advantage of what's currently trending on social media.
-They also allow you to easily search for updates on a subject and can help generate buzz.
-They also make it easy for people to find you if you use popular hashtags.
+They allow you to easily search for updates on a subject and can help generate likes and followers because they make it easy for people to find you if you use popular hashtags.

 Since visual content is the main focus of Instagram, you want your images or videos to do most of the talking for you.
 When you write your captions, hashtags are the perfect way to extend your reach and add relevance.

 Here are some easy hashtags and scenarios you can start using today on Instagram.
 They also can serve as inspiration and help you post regularly.

 - #MotivationMonday is a great hashtag to accompany a quote graphic.

 - If you post an image or video from a local event, be sure to hashtag the city and/or state for more exposure.
 For instance, #Dallas or #DallasTX.

 - Use #tbt or #ThrowbackThursday when posting an image of a past event or agency memory.